 Washing machine installation.
 Cold water supply connection, waste standpipe or direct waste connection, isolation valve, and a test run to confirm no leaks.
 In Bexley’s inter-war semis, the washing machine is often in the kitchen where the original cold supply runs at gravity-fed pressure — a plumber should confirm flow rate before installation.

 Dishwasher installation.
 Cold supply connection, waste outlet to standpipe or sink waste, and isolation valve.
-UK dishwashers connect to the cold supply only — the machine heats the water internally.
+Most domestic dishwashers are designed to connect to the cold supply, unless the manufacturer permits hot-fill connection — check the manufacturer’s instructions.
 A correctly installed dishwasher isolation valve means the appliance can be isolated without shutting off the kitchen water supply.

 Integrated appliance installation.
 Built-in washing machines and dishwashers require the same supply and waste connections as freestanding models, with the additional complication of working within the cabinet space.
 Connections made in restricted spaces are more prone to poor jointing — a plumber will pressure-test before the unit door is fitted.

 Old appliance disconnection and removal.
 Disconnecting the existing machine before the new one arrives.
 Includes draining residual water from hoses and capping the supply if the new machine is not going in the same day.
-Bexley Council bulky waste collection service for large items including washing machines, with collections starting from £65.50.
+Bexley Council operates a bulky waste collection service for large items including washing machines.⁴ Check the council’s current pricing before booking.

 New supply and waste connections.
 Where no previous appliance connection exists — putting a dishwasher in a kitchen that has never had one, or moving a washing machine to a utility room.
 This involves new pipework to the water supply and a new waste outlet, including any required changes to the waste stack.